Summary of options if you get an infringement notice

 The work-off rates for WDPs is:

-Once a WDP is in place, any enforcement of the fine is suspended.
+Once a WDP is in place, any enforcement of the fines included in the WDP is suspended.
 If you complete the WDP, the proportion of the fines worked off under the WDP will be considered dealt with.
-If you cannot complete the WDP, consider the other options listed above for dealing with the remainder of your unpaid fines.
+If you cannot complete the WDP, consider the other options listed above for dealing with the remainder of your unpaid fines or seek a waiver under section 10F of the FR Act for the remaining fines.
 If you are interested in a WDP, seek legal advice (see Chapter 2.4: Legal services that can help) to find out whether you are eligible and if there are suitable accredited sponsors who can assist you.

 What happens if I take no action?